hapi-swagger/hapi-swagger/usageguide.md

 ```

 **NOTE: the plugin reuses "definition models" these describe each JSON object use by an API i.e. a "user".
 This feature
 was added to reduce the size of the JSON.
-The reuse of models can cause names to be reused as well.
-Please switch
+The plugin can reuse the model only if the labels match.
+Even if two routes have the same definition, but labels are not set, the plugin assumes that it is a different definition, the same if one definition has a label and another does not.

-`options.reuseDefinitions` to `false` if you are naming your JOI objects.
-By default objects are named in a "Model #"
+By default, objects are named in a "Model #" format.
-format.
 To use the `label`, specify `options.definitionPrefix` as `useLabel`.**

 ## Grouping endpoints by path or tags